Crime Victims’ Compensation

 Oklahoma Victim Information and Notification Everyday (VINE) Link

-VINE Link provides victims and concerned citizens with information regarding the custody status of perpetrators and status updates on criminal cases.
+Provides information regarding the custody status of perpetrators and status updates on criminal cases.

-This website can be used to determine if you are eligible for SNAP (food benefits), Sooner Care (Medicaid), Child Care, LIHEAP (Low-income energy assistance), Free and Reduced School Lunches, WIC (Women, Infants, Children), and other benefits.
+Can be used to determine if you are eligible for SNAP (food benefits), Sooner Care (Medicaid), Child Care, LIHEAP (Low-income energy assistance), Free and Reduced School Lunches, WIC (Women, Infants, Children), and other benefits.

 This website has information about Public Housing and Section 8 Housing.
-Click or call to learn more and find out if you qualify.

 YWCA OKC offers the only emergency domestic violence shelter in Oklahoma County.
 They also provide advocacy, support groups, and related services.

 La Luz specializes in serving Latino victims of domestic violence, sexual assault, and stalking.
 Their services include advocacy, counseling, support groups, and faith-based services.

 Basic Needs Assistance

 Provides services for elderly Oklahomans and offers shelter for those experiencing homelessness.